VBraghittoni/Matrix/README.md

 # Matrix: encoding reality

 "Matrix" is a project that uses matrices to cryptograph messages.
-It was made in the first semester of Computer Engineering to put to use our knowledge of algorithms and algebra.
+It was made in the first semester of Computer Engineering to put to use our knowledge of algorithms and linear algebra.

 ## Collaborators